 a piece of writing and wanted some feedback to help me work out what to do with

 UPDATE 1.1.2015: YouWriteOn has just announced that in future, only the following periods will count towards the "prize" of earning a publisher's critique of your material: April-June and October-December.
 The periods in between will just be "development periods" i.e. the idea is that you use those to get some initial feedback and then potentially submit a revised piece in time for one the "competition periods."
 If all you want to do is use the site to get some feedback, this should not make too much difference - although it may be that during competition periods, users are a bit more inclined to actually give feedback (so you may find that you get reviews more quickly than during a "development period").
-Finally, for more suggestions regarding peer review sites, see this page (scroll down to "Are peer review sites worthwhile?").
+For more suggestions regarding peer review sites, see this page (scroll down to "Are peer review sites worthwhile?").
+Finally, YouWriteOn is also linked to a self-publishing platform (www.feedaread.com), which may be worth considering if you want to make your book available in hard copy.
+There is a fee for distributing to Amazon and other booksellers, however.
+Also, if you want to distribute in ebook format, then as far as I can see, feedaread doesn't offer that - but plenty of other platforms do e.g. Smashwords, Feedbooks etc. See this page.

 In : Writing fiction